WPGlobus/WPGlobus/readme.txt

 **Important Notes: PLEASE READ**
 ---------------
-* NO AUTOMATIC TRANSLATION: WPGlobus does NOT translate texts!
+* NO AUTOMATIC TRANSLATION:
+	* WPGlobus does NOT translate texts!
 You will **translate texts manually**.
-* COMPATIBILITY: Some themes and plugins are **not 100% supported**.
-Read the "Compatibility" section below.
-If your theme asks to enter some texts in the Customizer you need to install the free [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/) plugin to display those texts correctly.
+* PAGE BUILDERS / COMPOSERS:
+	* The free version of WPGlobus is compatible with the WPBakery Visual Composer.
+Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), etc. - **require a premium add-on**, which is currently at the Beta-testing stage.
+[Please read the details here](http://www.wpglobus.com/wpglobus-page-builders-support/).
-* IF YOU WANT TO UNINSTALL: WPGlobus stores all translations using a special format: `{:en}English{:}{:fr}French{:}{:es}Spanish{:}...`.
+* IF YOU WANT TO UNINSTALL:
+	* WPGlobus stores all translations using a special format: `{:en}English{:}{:fr}French{:}{:es}Spanish{:}...`.
 If you decide to **deactivate WPGlobus**, you **must run the clean-up tool** to keep only one language.
 See the details on the "Welcome" tab in the WPGlobus Settings.
+* NO MULTISITE:
-* NO MULTISITE: The **multisite** mode (multiple virtual sites sharing a single WordPress installation) is **not tested and not supported**.
+	* The **multisite** mode (multiple virtual sites sharing a single WordPress installation) is **not tested and not supported**.
+* FREE / PAID:
-* FREE/PAID: Some functionality is available only with our **premium add-ons**.
+	* Some functionality is available only with our **premium add-ons**.
 Details below.
+* OLD PHP / OLD WORDPRESS:
-* OLD PHP/WP: We develop and test our software using the **latest versions of PHP and WordPress only**.
-If you have an older versions and something is not working properly - please contact us and we'll help.
+	* We develop and test our software using the **latest versions of PHP and WordPress only**.
+If you have an older version and something is not working properly - please contact us and we'll help.
+* MBSTRING:
-* MBSTRING: For the full UTF-8 compatibility and better performance, please make sure that the [Multibyte String](http://php.net/manual/en/intro.mbstring.php) PHP extension is enabled.
+	* For the full UTF-8 compatibility and better performance, please make sure that the [Multibyte String](http://php.net/manual/en/intro.mbstring.php) PHP extension is enabled.

 Please read the [Quick Start Guide](http://www.wpglobus.com/quick-start/) to see how WPGlobus works.